OllieMurray/UMADeveloperOnboardingEducationRollOut/README.md

 Not only would this provide considerable value to the DFX platform, it would further serve in disseminating understanding of UMAs products within the developer community.
 This dissemination would at least be partially fueled by potential financial gains from contributing to a successful project such as DFX.

-UMA could also be futher used for the development of KPI tied to the provision of liquidity or execution of liquidations that support the operations of DFX.
+UMA could also be futher used for the development of a KPI tied to the provision of liquidity or execution of liquidations that support the operations of DFX.

+# Rolling out UMA integration of KPIs into DAOs operations
+For example, providing a working example of how KPIs could be set through DAO consensus to student developer projects.
+Furthermore, KPIs that could be generated to measure the performance of DAO participants and provide rewards for their engagement in DAOs.

 # Onboarding of UMA services and the development of knew products
 Once it is better understood by developers and decentralized market participants how UMAs products work the sky really is the limit.
 For exammple, it would be possible to develop market for options on KPIs that parallel the traditional finance and defi derivative markets.
 Existing methodology for valuing options that uses metrics of volatility for example could be developed and this could spawn an entirely new area of research.